 The Corporation acquires properties, performs environmental assessments, and determines the best course of action for the property.
 The current Land Bank programs include the rehabilitation of property, the demolition of property, or the rehabilitation of a qualified Empire State Poverty Reduction Initiative (ESPRI) multifamily property.
-The Chemung County Land Bank, in 2018, took a whole home approach to property rehabs.
+The Chemung County Land Bank, in 2020, took a whole home approach to property rehabs.

-ESPRI properties include the rehabilitation of multi-family properties which fall within census tract 6, 7 and 10.
-Properties are acquired from the tax foreclosure list, moderated rehabbed by the land bank and sold investors.
+ESPRI properties include the rehabilitation of multi-family properties which fall within census tracts 6, 7 and 10.
+Properties are acquired from the tax foreclosure list, and sold to investors/landlords.
 Renovations are the responsibility of the investor and rents must remain affordable for 5 years.
 Renovations must include energy efficiency methods, improved safety conditions, and neighborhood revitalization.

 Eighty percent (80%) of future sales of Land Bank properties must go to qualified recipients.
 Qualified program participants include those making less than or equal to 100% of the Area Median Income.
-This requirement stays with a property for 5 years.
+This requirement stays with a property for 5-10 years based on the sources of funding.